rant

 The city is asking people to send in winter pictures taken in city parks, ravines and recreation centres.
 The latter case, taking pictures inside recreation centres, violates the city’s own code of conduct for recreation centres.

 In public parks, the city’s parks people are known for harassing photographers who have “big cameras” but no photo permit.
 Toronto even says that news photographers need prior city permission before shooting in a public park.
-Yet now, Toronto has a contest asking people to do what the city tries to ban.
+But now, Toronto has a contest asking people to do what the city tries to ban.

 Just like all previous Toronto photo contests, the rules say that Toronto gets: